Belarus: Sport

 Darya Domracheva is a leading biathlete whose honours include three gold medals at the 2014 Winter Olympics.
 Tennis player Victoria Azarenka became the first Belarusian to win a Grand Slam singles title at the Australian Open in 2012.
 She won the gold medal in mixed doubles at the 2012 Summer Olympics with Max Mirnyi, who holds ten Grand Slam titles in doubles.

+Belarus, either by itself or via the Soviet programme, has produced a number of highly-accomplished gymnasts such as triple Olympic champion (1972) Olga Korbut, double Olympic champion (1988) and 1989 World All-Around Champion Svetlana Boguinskaya, two-time World All-Around Champion (1994, 1997) Ivan Ivankov, and most notably, 6-time Olympic Champion (1992) Vitaly Scherbo who holds a very special place in gymnastics history.
+As of at least as recently as after the 2008 Beijing Summer Olympics, Scherbo is the only male gymnast in the 100+ year history of the World Championships to be a World Champion on all 8 events.

 Other notable Belarusian sportspeople include cyclist Vasil Kiryienka, who won the 2015 Road World Time Trial Championship, and middle-distance runner Maryna Arzamasava, who won the gold medal in the 800m at the 2015 World Championships in Athletics.
 Andrei Arlovski, who was born in Babruysk, Byelorussian SSR, is a current UFC fighter and the former UFC heavyweight champion of the world.
 Aryna Sabalenka is a noted women's tennis player, currently (Nov 2025) world No. 1.

 Belarus is known for its strong rhythmic gymnasts.
 Gymnasts include Inna Zhukova, who earned silver at the 2008 Beijing Olympics, Liubov Charkashyna, who earned bronze at the 2012 London Olympics, and Melitina Staniouta, Bronze All-Around Medalist of the 2015 World Championships.
 The Belarusian senior group earned bronze at the 2012 London Olympics.